×

 4

-Unlike break statement, the continue statement doesn't break the loop, whereas, it skips the specific part of the loop and jumps to the next iteration of the loop immediately.
+The continue statement skips the remaining code in the current iteration and jumps to the next iteration of the loop.

 #include <iostream>